abdullahalzubaer/Deep-Learning/README.md

 ## Assignment 1
 ---

-For MNIST dataset, implemented at a very low level (custom training loop with tf.GradientTape()) using Tensorflow 2.0 without keras functionality.
+For MNIST dataset, implemented at a very low level (custom training loop with tf.GradientTape()) using Tensorflow 2.0 without keras functionality, initializing own weights and biases.

 ## Assignment 2